qixucen/qixucen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hello👋, here is a person who stumbled into the field of AI by accident and still hasn't left.
 He graduated from the Gaoling School of Artificial Intelligence at Renmin University of China with a bachelor's degree.

 He is passionate about hackathons and has secured significant prizes in various competitions organized by prominent Chinese internet companies.
-His motto is to venture forth like bounty hunters!

 His research interests primarily focus on Natural Language Processing (NLP), particularly LLM Agents and LLM Reasoning.
 Recently, his work has centered on agentic workflow optimization and the development of reasoning frameworks leveraging test-time scaling techniques.